General Liability Insurance vs. Workers Compensation Insurance

 This insurance also can cover the cost of defending you in any lawsuits that may be brought for these types of claims.

-Every state, except Texas, requires businesses to buy workers compensation insurance if it hires employees.
+Every state except Texas requires businesses to buy workers compensation insurance if they hire employees.
 If you don't buy the required coverage, the government could fine your business, and as the owner, you could even face criminal charges.
 States have different rules for when a business must buy workers compensation insurance based on the number and types of people it employs.
 Most states require insurance as soon as you have just one employee, while in other states you're only required to have insurance if your business has three or more employees.

 The government does not require business owners to have general liability insurance, but other parties might.
 If you rent or lease your building, the landlord may require you to buy liability insurance as part of the rental agreement.
 Your clients may also require coverage as part of a contract for work performed at their premises.
 It's common for a general contractor to require their subcontractors to have insurance.